vanshagarwal0410/live-sync-sticky-board/README.md

 - Board state is persisted to a JSON file so it survives server restarts
 - The client auto-reconnects with exponential backoff

-### What this project is NOT (second-year extension)

-The second-year ask is specifically about resolving **simultaneous edits to the same note** — optimistic UI, conflict detection, and reconciliation/rollback.
-That was deliberately left out because this is a first-year submission.

-The conflict model here is intentionally simple: **last-write-wins**.
-Whichever update the server processes last for a given note is what gets stored and broadcast.
-This is stated plainly because the task guide says it's looking for evidence that the scope was understood and a deliberate call was made — not a gap.

-### Out of scope

-- ❌ Conflict resolution beyond last-write-wins
-- ❌ Optimistic-UI reconciliation or rollback logic
-- ❌ Accounts, auth, or permissions (no login for this task)

 ## Tech Stack

 | Layer | Tech | Why |